Kong/docs.konghq.com/app/_hub/kong-inc/acme/overview/_index.md

 8. The Kong control plane propagates the new certificates to the Kong data plane.
 9. The Kong data plane uses the new certificate to serve TLS requests.

 All external storage types work as usual in hybrid mode.
-Note both the control plane and data planes need to connect to the same external storage cluster.
+Both the control plane and data planes need to connect to the same external storage cluster.
 It's also a good idea to set up replicas to avoid connecting to same node directly for external storage.

-External storage in hybrid mode (`redis`, `consul`, or `vault`) works in following flow:
+External storage in hybrid mode (`redis`, `consul`, or `vault`) works in the following way:

 1. The client send a proxy or Admin API request that triggers certificate generation for `mydomain.com`.
 2. The Kong control plane or data plane requests the ACME server to start the validation process.